-It produced since the mid-1950s to 2005 in USSR on the factories KMZ (Krasnogorsk Factory Zvereva) and ZOMZ (Zagorsk optical-mechanical plant) and KOMZ (Kazan Optical and Mechanical Plant) and endured several modifications:
+It produced from the mid-1950s to 2005 in USSR on the factories KMZ (Krasnogorsk Factory Zvereva) and ZOMZ (Zagorsk optical-mechanical plant) and KOMZ (Kazan Optical and Mechanical Plant) and endured several modifications:

-Tair-3 4,5/300 - the very first issue, for M42 system, presented in this review.
-Still does not have built-in hood and tripod socket.
+Tair-3 4,5/300 - the very first issue for the M42 system, presented in this review.
+Still, it does not have a built-in hood and tripod socket.

-Tair-3A 4,5/300 - redesigned barrel, equipped with retractable hood, tripod socket and has an A-mount (T-mount analogue), and is installed on any system.
+Tair-3A 4,5/300 - redesigned barrel, equipped with the retractable hood, tripod socket, and A-mount (T-mount analog), and installed on any system.

 Tair-3-T 4,5/300 - version for television and cine.

 Tair-3 has optical design 3 lenses in 3 groups.
-This design has long flange distance that equates it to retro focal design where the flange distance is almost equal to the focal length of the lens.
+This design has a long flange distance that equates it to a retro focal design where the flange distance is almost equal to the lens's focal length.

 Tair-3 4,5/300 Specifications